ilyaskurikhin/beesim/README.md

 You can move around by dragging the world and scrolling to zoom in and out.
 You can resize the window by dragging the edges.
 If you right click an animal, you the camera will follow it around the world.
+The debug mode will allow you to see humidity rates, animals energy rates and pollen and nectar rates.

 Documentation
 ================================================================================